 - The interested researcher shall submit her name, research affiliation, and contact information and shall include a brief proposal stating her reasons for wanting to undertake the research, underlying assumptions or hypotheses, concepts or framework guiding the proposed research, the type of research methods to be used, interview schedule or questionnaire to be used, and a tentative timeline for conducting the research.
 It will be mandatory that a copy of the University or agency Institutional Review Board (IRB) approval for the researcher to conduct the research shall be provided to the OLOC Gatekeeper as well as a copy of the Human Consent Form to be used by the researcher.

 - Access to the OLOC website for the purpose of conducting the research shall be approved in writing by the Research Gatekeeper.
 Part of the approval will require the researcher to show the Gatekeeper any changes in the research design that occurs during the research process.
 OLOC expects a copy of the results of the research study.
 This can be submitted to the Research Gatekeeper at firstname.lastname@example.org.

 - If the research is not approved, this does not mean that the Research Gatekeeper will not provide useful information that may help the interested researcher in her quest for supportive ideas and information related to her topic.
 There may be other venues or sites that may be useful to the interested party.
 Such information will be provided by the Gatekeeper when possible.
-In order to protect OLOC members from excessive or bothersome requests from researchers, only the most worthy of research projects from the standpoint of OLOC will be approved.
+In order to protect OLOC affiliates from excessive or bothersome requests from researchers, only the most worthy of research projects from the standpoint of OLOC will be approved.
 If the research is not approved, it means the researcher will not have access to the OLOC website or newsletters to advertise the proposed research.
-In no case, even when approved, will the researcher be given access to OLOC’s directory of member names and addresses.
+In no case, even when approved, will the researcher be given access to OLOC’s directory of affiliate names and addresses.